 Line 6 POD Studio GX

-Line 6 is a very well-known manufacturer in the world of guitar effect pedals and processors and this audio interface proves that they know the needs of their customers well – one ¼ inch line input, one 1/8 inch headphone output and a volume knob – as simple as it gets.
+Line 6 is a very well-known manufacturer in the world of guitar effect pedals and processors and this audio interface proves that they know the needs of their customers well – one ¼ inch line input, one 1/8 inch headphone output, and a volume knob – as simple as it gets.
 The A/D is standard at 24 bit/ 48 kHz and the preamp is also decent.
-What makes this special is the way it is bundled with POD Farm 2.5 which a great amp/ effect pedal modelling plug-in which you can use standalone or with a DAW.
+What makes this special is the way it is bundled with POD Farm 2.5 which a great amp/ effect pedal modeling plug-in which you can use standalone or with a DAW.
 It also sports direct monitoring so you do not have to worry about latency. ✔️ Let's get it NOW!

-In my opinion the above presented items are some of the best cheap audio interfaces for guitar.
-Because of the flexibility, the build quality and the overall integration and sound, the M-Audio M-Track 2×2 is my favourite.
+In my opinion, the above-presented items are some of the best cheap audio interfaces for guitar.
+Because of the flexibility, the build quality, and the overall integration and sound, the M-Audio M-Track Duo is my favorite.
 It can be used as a guitar interface solely and it will work awesome.
 But what if one day you want to record guitar and vocals? – you can do so without a sweat.
 The fact that it can serve as a full-fledged audio interface for a small home studio setup is just amazing for the money.
 Having owned several M-Audio products, I recommend this with a lot of confidence.